 The data logger samples and records up to 16 analog parameters at a user-defined sampling rate.
-This recorded data may be downloaded to the enerVista UR Setup software and displayed with 'parameters' on the vertical axis and 'time' on the horizontal axis.
+This recorded data may be downloaded to EnerVista UR Setup and displayed with parameters on the vertical axis and time on the horizontal axis.
 All data is stored in non-volatile memory, meaning that the information is retained when power to the relay is lost.

 For a fixed sampling rate, the data logger can be configured with a few channels over a long period or a larger number of channels for a shorter period.
 The relay automatically partitions the available memory between the channels in use.
+Example storage capacities for a system frequency of 60 Hz are shown in the following table.